Muckamore Abbey Hospital

 The Muckamore Abbey Hospital is a health facility on Abbey Road, Muckamore, County Antrim, Northern Ireland.
 It is managed by the Belfast Health and Social Care Trust.

 History

 The facility, which is located just south of a ruined Augustinian priory, opened as a mental health facility in 1949.
 A "special care colony" for people with an intellectual disability, with capacity of up to 1,000 patients, was added in 1958.
-Following a 2019 investigation into alleged abuses at the hospital, the Department of Health stated that it was considering a planned closure of the hospital.